ajayjai30/WeatherTrendForecasting-PMAcceleratorAssignment/README.md

 - Applied manual corrections for identified missing dates (e.g., copying previous day’s values).

 **Outlier Considerations:**
-- Outlier handling was discussed but in this dataset every value was considered important, so no data points were removed.
+- Outlier handling : In this dataset every value was considered important, so no data points were removed.

 ### 2.3 Feature Engineering and Data Transformation